 Fortunately, it’s simple to switch your prepayment meter to a standard credit meter.
 Contact your supplier of choice and request a change – they’ll ask to run a credit check and require proof of address, but none of the big six suppliers charge a fee for this.
 Be sure to take a meter reading before you contact your supplier, so that you’re not held responsible for outstanding debts from the previous resident.

-A) When moving into a new house, gas and electricity patterns are something to think about.
-If your daily routine means that you spend less energy overnight, an Economy 7 meter might be a good fit.
-This type of electricity meter works with a two-tier rate system, charging less for overnight use and more for daytime use.
-If you move into a house with an Economy 7 meter but don’t think it’s right for you, you’ll need to switch to a standard meter straight away to avoid getting overcharged.
+When moving into a new house, gas and electricity patterns are something to think about.
+If your daily routine means that you spend less energy overnight, an Economy 7 or Economy 10 meter might be a good fit.
+This type of electricity meter works with a multi-tier rate system, charging less for overnight use and more for daytime use.
+If you move into a house with an Economy 7 meter but don’t think it’s right for you, you’ll want to switch to a standard meter straight away to avoid getting overcharged.
 Contact your supplier to do so.

 If you’re a first-time buyer, you’ll need to worry about everything from saving a deposit to sorting out a mortgage.
 Understandably when moving into your first home, utility bills won’t be at the top of your list of priorities, so you might not be sure what to expect.
-Average household bills in the UK currently run about £49 per month for electricity and £48 per month for gas, so be sure to work this into your budget when you’re looking at properties.
+Average household bills in the UK currently run at about £49 per month for electricity and £48 per month for gas, so be sure to work this into your budget when you’re looking at properties.
 Prices will vary widely depending on the region, size of the property, and number of occupants, as well as the home’s energy rating.

 Setting up gas and electricity in a new home is a simple process, particularly if you use online comparison sites to view your options and make the switch.
 Whether you’re renting or buying, a bit of forward planning goes a long way to ease the stress of moving day.